rreece/rreece.github.io/outline-of-philosophy/invitation.md

 is a unifying view of philosophy and science.
 It is an attitude about how philosophy should be done (a meta-philosophy) and about how philosophy relates to science.
+Naturalists see philosophy and science to have a common territory of concerns;
+philosophy is continuous with science.

 A very diverse set of thinkers are often characterized as naturalists or aligned with naturalism, at the expense of much clarity in the term, but naturalism generally consists of varying degrees of either or both: